Amanda Lee Shows Off Busty Assets And Bodacious Derriere In Revealing Workout Clothes

 Amanda looked to be photographed inside her residence.
 In the post’s caption, she asked her many followers if they have joined her workout sessions on Instagram live.
 She also revealed that the athletic garments were manufactured by Fashion Nova, an online clothing retailer that she is partnered with.

-The smoking-hot post was met with instant approval from a large amount of fans and garnered more than 99,000 likes in the first two hours after going live.
-More than 900 of Amanda’s followers also took to the comments section to vocalize their compliments on her beauty, her figure and her revealing outfit.
+The smoking-hot post was met with instant approval from a large number of fans and garnered more than 99,000 likes in the first two hours after going live.
+More than 900 of Amanda’s followers also took to the comments section to express their compliments on her beauty, figure, and her revealing outfit.

 “I am in love” one person commented.